lilianobennett-ai/events-agent-skill/README.md

 ---

 Built by [Lilian Bennett](https://github.com/lilianobennett-ai).
-If this saves you time, the repo and tell me how you customised it.
+"If this saves you time, ⭐ star the repo and tell me how you customised it.